scopeusc/scope-s20/lesson-2/README.md

 **Installing Electron Locally**

-If you've gotten here and are confused, or thinking "if we're installing Electron now, what were we doing all of last week," don't fret!
-Last week, we installed Node and Node Package Manager (NPM) which are necessary prerequisites to running Electron.
+If you've gotten here and are confused, or thinking "if we're installing Electron now, what were we doing all of last week?" don't fret!
+We installed Node and Node Package Manager (NPM) which are necessary prerequisites to running Electron.
 Now, we will be installing Electron as a development dependency in our app.
 There are many ways to install Electron (see here: https://www.electronjs.org/docs/tutorial/installation) but this is the preferred method, because it makes version control and updates a whole lot easier.

 From your app's highest directory `first-app`, run `npm install --save electron`